omarnawaz/satscaler/README.md

 ## Data
 The required data for this project is located in the data/ directory.
 It includes:

-pm25.csv: The old satellite-derived PM2.5 data used in FATE. population.csv: Population data. mask.csv: Mask file used to match the grid to specific countries.
+-pm25.csv: The old satellite-derived PM2.5 data used in FATE. population.csv: Population data.
+-mask.csv: Mask file used to match the grid to specific countries.

-Contributing
+## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue on the GitHub repository.

-##License
+## License
 This project is licensed under the MIT License.